Chester County Domestic Violence Lawyer

 “Domestic violence” isn’t treated as an independent offense.
 For example, if you’re accused of punching another person, you’ll likely be charged with assault.
 However, special considerations will come into play if you’re in a domestic relationship with the alleged victim.

-For example, Pennsylvania police are required to make an arrest any time someone calls the police to report abuse in the household.
+For example, Pennsylvania police are required to make an arrest on site any time someone calls the police to report a crime of violence in a domestic relationship.
 The victim can’t later decide to drop the charges.
 Instead, it’s up to the prosecutor to decide whether to prosecute or drop the charges.
+Victims do have input but they do not make all of the decisions.

 What Qualifies as a “Domestic Relationship”?